XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 Asset ClassTypeNumber at SwissquoteMarket AverageExample Assets

-Comparison of asset classes offered by Swissquote against the market average.
+Comparison of asset classes available at Swissquote versus the market average.

 Stocks